Pregnancy and maternity

 I’m about to return to work and am still breast-feeding, what should my employer be doing to protect me?

 Employers must undertake a risk assessment and remove any risks identified to the health and safety of you or your baby.
-You should ask to work from home unless and until it is safe for you and your baby for you to work on site.
+Your employer should not require you to attend your place of work until it is safe for you and your baby for you to work on site.

 Employers have a legal duty to assess risks to new or expectant mothers, or to that of their babies.
 A new mother is an employee who is pregnant, who has given birth within the previous six months, or who is breastfeeding.
 All education settings must take reasonable steps to remove risks by altering working conditions or hours of work, provide suitable alternative work, without loss of pay, or provide suspension on full pay for as long as the risk remains.

-My child has been sent home from school to self-isolate following a positive Covid-19 test.
+My daughter has been sent home from school as she has tested positive for Covid-19.
 Will I be paid whilst I stay at home to look after my child?

-The NEU is clear that teachers and support staff should not be disadvantaged for following Government guidance on controlling the Covid-19 virus.
+The NEU is clear that teachers and support staff should not be disadvantaged for following steps to control Covid-19.
 Teachers and support staff who are required to isolate a child at home where no one else can provide childcare should be given full pay on compassionate grounds.
 Some teachers and support staff may have this as a contractual right.

 All parents and carers of children, whether in same sex, opposite sex, or single parent households, are entitled to take advantage of time off for emergencies if they need it.
 Employees with a year’s service are entitled to apply for parental leave.
 These are statutory rights to unpaid leave, but many employers offer some paid time off and some offer the rights to parents and carers with shorter service.
 Time off for emergencies, also known as time off for dependants, can be taken without notice to care for a child who has been sent home.
 It is usually unpaid and usually short term, for a period of several hours or a few days.
 Refusing full paid leave in such cases, with circumstances outside of the parent's control, could raise a potential sex discrimination claim, as the majority of carers are women.
 In such circumstances, and bearing in mind the lack of clarity in Government guidance, members should seek assistance from their workplace rep. If members aren't sure who that is, they can contact their NEU branch or district.
 The NEU will vigorously defend members in such circumstances.